 The Life of Saint Kentigern states he was the grandson of Lot, his mother was Thaney (Thenew), Lot’s daughter.
 According to his own legend, he was the son of a Princess Thenew, which is not too dissimilar to Thaney, who was the cast from Traprain Law, then exposed on the Firth of Forth in a coracle and set adrift from Aberlday Bay (a bay in East Lothian, Scotland) to die.
 This carried her to Culross, where she bore a son.

 Mother and child were baptised, an anachronism, by Saint Serf, who reared the boy in his monastery, under the discipline of Saint Servanus.
 He was so loved that his name, Kentigern (‘chief lord’), was often exchanged for Mungo (‘dear friend’).

-In his twelfth-century Life he is descbribed as the son of Yvain and the grandson of Urien.
+In his twelfth-century Life he is descbribed as the son of Yvain (Ywaine) and the grandson of Urien.
 John Major’s chronicle makes him the son of Thametes, the grandson of Lot, and the nephew of Gawain.
 Scottish tales describe St. Kentigern’s encounters with Lailoken, a Scottish counterpart of Myrddin or Merlin.